Introducing Major Food Allergens to your Infant

 Symptoms of an allergic reaction may involve the skin, the digestive system, the cardiovascular system and/or the respiratory tract.9 These symptoms can vary from person to person, and from incident to incident.

-It’s important to know that while a mild reaction can occur on one occasion, a severe reaction to the same food may occur when the food is introduced later.3
+It’s important to know that while a mild reaction can occur on one occasion, a severe reaction to the same food may happen when the food is introduced later.3

 Symptoms of a food allergy may include: